mjtamlyn/ayb-notes/4-eventual-consistency-real-world.md

 ## The world is concurrent

 We should model it that way!
+Everyone's perspective is different and there is no single defining viewpoint.